-- 3. The above deadline shall be shortened to three months in case a reasoned request for exemption from Cost-Benefit Analysis is submitted by the Relevant Network Operator to the National Regulatory Authority. - 4.
+- 3. The above deadline shall be shortened to three months in case a reasoned request for exemption from Cost-Benefit Analysis is submitted by the Relevant TSO to the National Regulatory Authority. - 4.
+Except for a Type A or B Power Generating Module connected to a distribution Network or closed distribution Network, and their associated HVDC System, the DSO or CDSO shall obtain the assessment of the Relevant TSO within two months after notification to the Relevant TSO by the Relevant Network Operator and include it in its submission to the National Regulatory Authority. - 5.
 If the Relevant Network Operator has requested an exemption from Cost-Benefit Analysis the National Regulatory Authority shall decide on granting or refusing the exemption within one month after the receipt of this request.
-If the request is rejected, the Relevant Network Operator shall provide a Cost-Benefit Analysis within three months following the decision of the National Regulatory Authority. - 5.
-Further to the request for Derogation submitted by a DSO or CDSO, the Relevant TSO shall assess the request and related documentation.
+If the request is rejected, the Relevant Network Operator shall provide a Cost-Benefit Analysis within three months following the decision of the National Regulatory Authority. - 6.
+Further to the request for derogation submitted by a DSO or CDSO, the Relevant TSO shall assess the request and related documentation.
 If the request or the related documentation is considered to be incomplete the DSO or CDSO shall submit the missing information as requested by the Relevant TSO.
-As from the day of the receipt of the complete request by the DSO or CDSO until the issuance of the decision granting or refusing the Derogation by the National Regulatory Authority according to Article 73(10), the HVDC Systems or DC-connected Power Park Modules to which the request is referred to are deemed as compliant. - 6.
-No later than six months after the receipt of the complete request according to Article 73 (6) the TSO shall submit its assessment of the request, including a reasoned opinion, together with a related documentation and, where applicable, a Cost-Benefit Analysis performed by the DSO or CDSO.
+As from the day of the receipt of the complete request by the DSO or CDSO until the issuance of the decision granting or refusing the derogation by the National Regulatory Authority according to Article 74(10), the HVDC Systems of Power Generating Facilities to which the request is referred to are deemed as compliant. - 7.
+No later than six months after the receipt of the complete request according to Article 74 (6) the TSO shall submit its assessment of the request, including a reasoned opinion, together with a related documentation and, where applicable, a Cost-Benefit Analysis performed by the DSO or CDSO.